Adrien Brody recalls moment he realised Thin Red Line role had been cut at premiere

-Adrien Brody recalls ‘embarrassing’ moment he realised Thin Red Line role had been cut at premiere
+Adrien Brody recalls ‘embarrassing’ moment he realised movie role had been cut at premiere

 ‘It was such a harrowing experience for me,’ actor said